pomerium/pomerium/docs/docs/config-reference.md

 - Default: `all`
 - Options: `all` `authenticate` or `proxy`

 Service mode sets the pomerium service(s) to run.
-For example, if you are just testing pomerium, you may want to use `all` and run in all-in-one mode.
-Alternatively, in production, you probably want to have several instances of each service running for scalability and high availability.
+If testing, you may want to set to `all` and run pomerium in "all-in-one mode."
+In production, you'll likely want to spin of several instances of each service mode for high availability.

 ### Address